-How To Calculate Possible Damages From A Wrongful Termination Lawsuit In California
+How To Calculate Possible Damages From A Wrongful Termination Lawsuit In California?

-However, California wrongful termination attorneys advise that you consider the possible monetary and non-monetary benefits of filing a wrongful termination lawsuit.
-Oftentimes, the rewards are enough to help you recover, get back on your feet, and find a new job.
+However, California wrongful termination attorneys advise that you consider the possible monetary and non-monetary benefits of filing a California wrongful termination lawsuit.
+Often, the rewards are enough to help you recover your lost salary, get back on your feet, and find a new job.

-A Quick Intro To Wrongful Termination Settlements
+A Quick Intro To California Wrongful Termination Settlements

 Your income loss